-We will then check into then spend time for refreshment.
-If the time permits, have an optional visit to the Kaeson Youth Amusement Park where the thrillseekers among us can brave the rides with Pyongyang locals on a night out.
-Enjoy our welcome dinner at the Koryo Hotel’s top floor revolving restaurant!
+OPTIONAL: If the time permits, have an optional visit to the Kaeson Youth Amusement Park where the thrillseekers among us can brave the rides with Pyongyang locals on a night out.
+Entrance and rides, approximately 1-3 Euros each.

-Start the day with a visit to the Kumsusan Palace of the Sun, the grand mausoleum where the late leaders lie in state and the most solemn location on the itinerary (closed in May and June).
+If you day coincides Thursday or Sunday, start your North Korea tour this morning with a visit to the Kumsusan Palace of the Sun, the grand mausoleum where the late leaders lie in state and the most solemn location on the itinerary.
 Please note formal dress is required.
-Men require collared shirt with tie, dark non-jean pants, and dark shoes.
-Women require covered shoulders, knee-length dress or pants, and closed toed shoes.
+Men are required collared shirt with tie, dark non-jean pants, and dark shoes.
+Women required covered shoulders, knee-length dress or pants, and closed toed shoes.

 Stroll in relaxed manner through the city to the Foreign Languages Bookshop which provides the best chance in the DPRK to pick up postcards, publications, posters and other trinkets that make perfect souvenirs.
 Then visit the Grand People’s Study House, an extensive library used to further education and the heart of study on the national Juche ideology.
 The viewing deck here provides a great photo opportunity of the Kim Il Sung Square and Taedong River!

 After lunch, we will visit the Mangyongdae Native House, the birthplace and childhood home of President Kim Il Sung, a traditional Korean house in a beautiful natural surrounding.
 We will then head deep underground to take a 5-stop ride on the Pyongyang Metro, the deepest metro in the world with stunning artwork reflecting the name of each station.
 Ride six stations on the Chollima Line.

 Drive south along the 'Reunification Highway' to Sariwon, the provincial seat of North Hwanghae Province and a centre of agriculture and industry.
 There is an opportunity to make a stop at the Monument to the Three Charters of Reunification, a large stone archway over the highway memorializing joint agreements between north and south.
 1.5 hour drive.

 Waking up in Kaesong is the rare experience few North Korea holidays can give you.
 After breakfast, visit the Old City Walk and South Gate.
 A morning stroll through Kaesong’s historic district lined with homes dating back to the late Ri Dynasty to the city’s historic South Gate.

-We will head for the DMZ where we’ll hear from our guides a perspective of the Korean War that often gets discredited or unheard.
+Travel to the DMZ where we’ll hear from our guides a perspective of the Korean War that often gets discredited or unheard.
 At the DMZ, explore Panmunjom Armistice Village, shake hands at the exact place that the Armistice Agreement was signed between UN forces and the DPRK in 1953, and wave hello to the South at the blue houses in the Joint Security Area.
 Here we will be accompanied by military guides from the Korean People's Army.

-Afterwards, we will head to the Koryo History Museum or Kaesong Koryo Museum, a UNESCO World Heritage site, to learn about the Koryo Dynasty (where the name Korea originates).
+Afterwards, head to the Koryo History Museum or Kaesong Koryo Museum, a UNESCO World Heritage site, to learn about the Koryo Dynasty (where the name Korea originates).
 You’ll also have a chance to pick from the most varied range of stamps, postcards, local ginseng, souvenirs, art, and more in the country at the Koryo Stamp Shop.

 For lunch, enjoy Pansanggi, a historic Kaesong cuisine traditionally served for royalty.
 It is made of 12 dishes served in brass bowls fit for the kings of old.
 The more dishes, the more distinguished the guest!
 Afterwards, stop at the original Sonjuk Bridge, a UNESCO site.